Community Edition 6.2.2

 Windows and MacOS installers contain bundled Java Runtime (JRE).
 It is recommended to use JRE shipped with DBeaver.
-It won’t be break any existing JRE installation, nothing will be copied in system folders, registry or environment variables.
+It won’t break any existing JRE installation, nothing will be copied in the system folders, registry or environment variables.
 This JRE will be accessible only for DBeaver.

 DEB/RPM installers will setup all required components (including JRE) prior to DBeaver installation.